Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 (Yale graduate, not rich, Chaplain to Continental Army in the Revolutionary War and Lawyer.
 Born in Connecticut and then moved to Georgia.
 Helped found University of Georgia, the first publicly supported college in the country and last delegate to sign the Constitution.)

 Robert Morris of Pennsylvania, One of America’s richest men.
-To finance the Battle of Yorktown in the Revolutionary War he reported spent a million dollars out of his own pocket.
-Partly because he had spent so much of his own money helping to win the Revolution, he spent three and a half years in debtors’ prison.
-(Source: Framers, p.
-28-29)
+To finance the Battle of Yorktown in the Revolutionary War he reportedly spent a million dollars out of his own pocket.
+Because he had spent so much of his own money helping to win the Revolution and through land speculation, he spent three and a half years in debtors’ prison.

 Dr. James McHenry of Maryland, Baltimore’s Fort McHenry, where the flag flew that inspired Francis Scott Key to compose ‘The Star Spangled Banner’ in 1814, was named for James McHenry.